PRP For Tendonitis in Beverly Hills

 Although the recovery time will vary, patients that undergo PRP treatment typically improve their tendonitis within the first few injections.
 PRP therapy is a popular option around the world for tendonitis sufferers who are unable to find relief through other treatments.
 The success of PRP injections is largely attributed to the autologous cells that are used during the procedure.
 These plasma rich proteins are less likely to be rejected by the body due to the fact that they are extracted directly from the patient.

-Our Beverly Hills PRP office offers this significant therapy treatment througout the Los Angeles area.
+Our Beverly Hills PRP office offers this significant therapy treatment throughout the Los Angeles area.
 To learn more about the services we provide please visit our Beverly Hills Facility today.